Nearly $d$-Linear Convergence Bounds for Diffusion Models via Stochastic Localization

-In addition, it may be possible to get faster convergence guarantees by working directly in weaker metrics.
-It is common to convert KL convergence guarantees into bounds in either TV or Wasserstein distance using Pinsker's inequality \cite{chen2023sampling} or a Talagrand inequality \cite{talagrand1996transportation, vempala2019rapid}, and under certain smoothness assumptions on the data distribution (such as a log-Sobolev inequality) our KL convergence bounds imply a bound of $\tilde O(\sqrt{\eta})$ for the Wasserstein-2 error of the diffusion model \cite{otto200generalization}.
-However, there is some evidence that this rate is suboptimal.
-For example, under some smoothness assumptions on the drift coefficient the Euler--Maruyama discretization of an SDE has error $\tilde O(\eta)$ in the Wasserstein-$\rho$ metric for $\rho \geq 1$ \cite{alfonsi2015optimal}, and under some smoothness and convexity assumptions on the data distribution LMC converges at rate $O(\eta)$ \cite{durmus2019high, li2022sqrt}.
-However, each of these results requires additional smoothness assumptions on the data distribution and has superlinear dependence on the data dimension.
+We may also get better convergence bounds by working in weaker metrics.
+Under some smoothness assumptions on $p_{\data}$, our KL error bounds imply a bound of $\tilde O(\sqrt{\eta})$ in Wasserstein-2 distance via a Talagrand inequality \citep{otto200generalization}.
+However, there is evidence that this rate is suboptimal.
+Under smoothness assumptions on the drift, the EM discretization has error $\tilde O(\eta)$ in Wasserstein-$\rho$ metric for $\rho \geq 1$ \citep{alfonsi2015optimal}.
+Under smoothness and convexity assumptions on the data distribution, LMC converges at rate $O(\eta)$ \citep{durmus2019high, li2022sqrt}.
+However, these results require additional smoothness assumptions and have superlinear dependence on $d$.